 Summer Term

-Study Abroad: Advanced Russian Language and Area Studies Program (RLASP) or another eligible program that provides the equivalent of Slavic 321 and Slavic 322: Fourth Year Russian, 6 credits
+Study Abroad: Advanced Russian Language and Area Studies Program (RLASP), Immersion in the Russian Language, Culture, and Communities in the Baltics (IRLCCB), or another eligible program that provides the equivalent of Slavic 321 and Slavic 322: Fourth Year Russian, 6 credits

 Year 3